This post is part of a series on approaching data ethics through the lens of risk: exposure, assessment, consequences, and mitigation.

 - Part 5 – risk mitigation and otherwise staying out of trouble

-Thanks to data breaches, increasingly creepy ads, and “smart” devices that are listening more than people had expected, there is increasing concern around the ethical use of data analysis (which includes big data, data science, machine learning (ML), and artificial intelligence (AI)).
+Thanks to data breaches, increasingly creepy ads, and “smart” devices that are listening more than people had expected, there is growing concern around the ethical use of data analysis (which includes big data, data science, machine learning (ML), and artificial intelligence (AI)).

 Data ethics amounts to doing the right thing with data collection and analysis, and many people feel that companies aren’t sufficiently honest and honorable in how they collect and use information they consider to be sensitive.